sofpn/rprimer/README.md

 ### Import data

-The first step is to import an alignment with target sequences of interest and, if preferred, mask positions with high gap frequency.
+The first step is to import an alignment with target sequences of interest and, if preferred, mask positions with e.g. high gap frequency.
 `readDNAMultipleAlignment()` and `maskGaps()` from Biostrings do the work for this part.